 So how do you end the cycle?
 Well, let’s start by taking a look at some of the root causes at play, some of the traditional approaches that have failed and how a new technology like Bigleaf could fix it all.

 Outages are only the beginning of your problems

 A quick visit to Downdetector demonstrates that there are always ISP outages somewhere.
 Sometimes outages last days, more often they’re over in seconds.
 Either way, outages are a major disruption.
 But as annoying and visible as they are, outages aren’t the real culprit of most ISP-related business disruptions.

-Most user complaints are caused by far-more-common ISP performance issues.
-Latency and packet loss shows up as choppy VoIP calls.
+Most user complaints are caused by ISP performance issues that are far more common than outages.
+Latency and packet loss show up in choppy VoIP calls.
 Jitter can make calls sound robotic.
-These kinds of performance issues happen when the network is overloaded, or a partial outage causes packets to re-route over sub-optimal paths.
-Problems like these create costlier, more time-consuming disruptions in your business because the underlying issues are almost impossible to detect and resolve.
+These kinds of performance issues happen when the network is overloaded or a partial outage causes packets to re-route over sub-optimal paths.
+Problems like these create costly, time-consuming disruptions in a business precisely because the underlying issues are almost impossible to detect and resolve.

 Let’s put these outages and performance issues into perspective.
 According to Bigleaf’s own monitoring data, the average ISP circuit suffers 3.5 hours of downtime in a month.
-That’s usually pretty shocking to folks.
+That’s pretty shocking.
 But what’s more surprising, and frankly more concerning, is the 23 hours of “unusable” performance in a month.

-When we say “unusable performance,” we mean that packet loss, latency and jitter are so bad that you can’t make a VoIP call, run a video conference or use a real-time application.
-So that’s almost a full day each month of total business disruption.
+“Unusable performance” happens when packet loss, latency and jitter are so bad that you can’t make a VoIP call, run a video conference, or use a real-time application effectively.
+So that’s almost a full day — or three full business days — of total disruption per month.

 So, with those two challenges in mind, we’re now talking about more than 24 hours each month where sales can’t make calls, customers can’t reach support and productivity grinds to a halt.